ubunatic/ubuntatic-dotfiles/README.md

-Copyright (c) 2011 Uwe Jugel, Licensed under the MIT license (see LICENSE file)

 Juve's dotfiles
 ===============

-This projects contains some dotfiles for VIM and Gedit.
-It includes some stuff for easier use of JavaScript and CoffeeScript.

-Feel free to copy/use my scripts for your own customization
+This projects contains my dotfiles.
+Feel free to copy or use my scripts for your own customization

+Copyright (c) 2011-2016 Uwe Jugel, Licensed under the MIT license (see LICENSE file)